American football: Kicking

 There are two categories of kicks in football: scrimmage kicks, which can be executed by the offensive team on any down from behind or on the line of scrimmage, and free kicks.
-The free kicks are the kickoff, which starts the first and third quarters and overtime and follows a try attempt or a successful field goal; the safety kick follows a safety.
+The free kicks are the kickoff, which starts the first and third quarters and overtime and follows a try attempt or a successful field goal, and the safety kick, which follows a safety.

 On a kickoff, the ball is placed at the 35-yard line of the kicking team in professional and college play and at the 40-yard line in high school play.
 The ball may be drop kicked or place kicked.
 If a place kick is chosen, the ball can be placed on the ground or a tee; a holder may be used in either case.
 On a safety kick, the kicking team kicks the ball from their own 20-yard line.
 They can punt, drop kick or place kick the ball, but a tee may not be used in professional play.
 Any member of the receiving team may catch or advance the ball.
 The ball may be recovered by the kicking team once it has gone at least ten yards and has touched the ground or has been touched by any member of the receiving team.

 The three types of scrimmage kicks are place kicks, drop kicks, and punts.
 Only place kicks and drop kicks can score points.
 The place kick is the standard method used to score points, because the pointy shape of the football makes it difficult to reliably drop kick.
 Once the ball has been kicked from a scrimmage kick, it can be advanced by the kicking team only if it is caught or recovered behind the line of scrimmage.
 If it is touched or recovered by the kicking team beyond this line, it becomes dead at the spot where it was touched.
 The kicking team is prohibited from interfering with the receiver's opportunity to catch the ball.
 The receiving team has the option of signaling for a fair catch, which prohibits the defense from blocking into or tackling the receiver.
-The play ends as soon as the ball is caught and the ball may not be advanced.
+The play ends as soon as the ball is caught, and the ball may not be advanced.

 Officials and fouls

 Officials are responsible for enforcing game rules and monitoring the clock.
 All officials carry a whistle and wear black-and-white striped shirts and black hats except for the referee, whose hat is white.
 Each carries a weighted yellow flag that is thrown to the ground to signal that a foul has been called.
 An official who spots multiple fouls will throw their hat as a secondary signal.
+Women can serve as officials; Sarah Thomas became the NFL's first female official in 2015.
 The seven officials (of a standard seven-man crew; lower levels of play up to the college level use fewer officials) on the field are each tasked with a different set of responsibilities: